-Mario Sanchez begins his fourth season with the Louisville Cardinals and his second season as associate head coach.
-Sanchez joined Ken Lolla's staff in 2010 after serving as the head coach at UNLV for the last four seasons.
-He had previously coached under Lolla for three seasons at Akron before taking the UNLV job.
+Mario Sanchez is in his fifth season with the Louisville Cardinals and his third as associate head coach.
+Sanchez joined Ken Lolla's staff in 2010 after serving as the head coach at UNLV for four seasons.
+He previously coached under Lolla for three seasons at Akron prior to taking the UNLV job.

-In 2011 he helped guide the Cardinals to another exciting run to the Elite Eight.
-Playing the toughest schedule in school history, the Cards came on strong late in the year losing just one game from Oct.
+In 2011, Sanchez helped guide the Cardinals to another exciting run to the Elite Eight.
+Playing the toughest schedule in school history, Louisville came on strong late in the year losing just one game from Oct.
 22 to Nov.
-28. Louisville earned the No. 12 seed in the tournament, earning a first round bye for the second straight year.
-The Cards defeated Bradley 3-2 in double overtime of the second round before traveling to Maryland and defeating the Terps 4-2.
-Louisville returned home to face UCLA for the third time in a year's span.
-After defeating the Bruins two straight times, the luck ran out as the Cards' fell 1-0 in double overtime.
+28. The Cardinals were the No. 12 seed in the tournament and earned a first round bye for the second straight year.
+The Cards defeated Bradley 3-2 in double overtime of the second round before winning at Maryland 4-2.
+Louisville returned home to face UCLA for the third time in a year's span and after defeating the Bruins in the first two matchups, the luck ran out as the Cardinals lost 1-0 in double overtime.

-School history was made when four Louisville players were selected in the MLS Super Draft.
-Three of the four players were selected in the first round.
-Nick DeLeon was the highest pick at 7th for DC United.
+School history was made when four Louisville players were selected in the 2012 MLS Super Draft.
+Three of the four players were selected in the first round with Nick DeLeon leading the way as the No. 7 pick by the DC United.

-In just his first season at Louisville, Sanchez helped guide the Cardinals to a school record 20-1-3 record and their first College Cup appearance.
-Louisville earned its highest ranking at No. 1 in the majority of the polls heading into the postseason.
+In his first season at Louisville, Sanchez helped guide the Cardinals to a school record 20-1-3 record and their first College Cup appearance.
+Louisville earned its highest ranking at No. 1 in most polls heading into the postseason.
 The Cardinals also earned the top seed in the NCAA Tournament, marking another first for the Cardinals.
-Louisville won their second straight BIG EAST Red Division title and captured their first BIG EAST Tournament title.
-Last season Sanchez and the coaching staff were named Co-BIG EAST Coaching Staff of the Year.
-Sanchez was also recognized as a top assistant by College Soccer News.
+Louisville won its second straight BIG EAST Red Division title and captured its first BIG EAST Tournament title.
+Sanchez and the coaching staff were named Co-BIG EAST Coaching Staff of the Year, while Sanchez was also recognized as a top assistant by College Soccer News.

 In his four years at UNLV, Sanchez turned the men's soccer program into one of the top programs in the West.
 After struggling in his first season with the Rebels, Sanchez brought in a very talented recruiting class, that included one of the nation's top recruits, Daniel Cruz.
 His recruiting efforts paid off guiding the squad to a 7-10-3 season his second year, earning six more wins since the previous season.
 Cruz was named the MPSF Newcomer of the Year and was a third team freshman All-American.
 While newcomer Andrew Friel also earned All-MPSF honors.

-UNLV also claimed an upset victory over 21st-ranked New Mexico in a 2-1 overtime victory, the program's second win over a ranked team in Sanchez's two seasons, and finished in a tie for fifth in the MPSF with a 3-7 league mark.
+UNLV also claimed an upset victory over No. 21 New Mexico in a 2-1 overtime victory, the program's second win over a ranked team in Sanchez's two seasons and finished in a tie for fifth in the MPSF with a 3-7 league mark.
 Two Rebels (Cruz and Neagle) earned first team All-MPSF honors, and Sanchez was named Co-MPSF Coach of the Year for 2007.

-Sanchez came to UNLV from Akron, where he was an assistant coach under Lolla from 2003-2005.
-During his time the Zips earned three consecutive NCAA Tournament appearances, including an appearance in the Elite Eight in the 2005 NCAA Tournament, where they tied eventual national champion Maryland, which advanced in a penalty kick shootout.
+Sanchez went to UNLV from Akron, where he was an assistant coach under Lolla from 2003-2005.
+During his time, the Zips earned three consecutive NCAA Tournament appearances, including an appearance in the Elite Eight in the 2005 NCAA Tournament, where they tied eventual national champion Maryland before falling in a penalty kick shootout.
 The Zips finished the 2005 season with an 18-1-4 record and were ranked No. 1 in the nation for four straight weeks.

 Sanchez is married to the former Shana Stickel.
-The couple resides in Louisville with their four children: sons Sebastian (8) and Santiago (4), and daughters Ella (7) and Emme (3).
+The couple resides in Louisville with their four children: sons Sebastian and Santiago, and daughters Ella and Emme.